-Recommendation [07-07] requires the use of tori lines for vessels operating below 20°S. The vessels targeting swordfish with monofilament are exempted, if they set their longlines at night and provide scientific information of their observer programs.
+Recommendation by ICCAT on reducing incidental by-catch of seabirds in longline fisheries [Rec.
+07-07] requires the use of tori lines for vessels operating below 20°S. The vessels targeting swordfish with monofilament are exempted, if they set their longlines at night and provide scientific information of their observer programs.
 The Recommendation also requires that CPCs record and provide data to the SCRS on seabird interactions, so that the Commission can adjust the recommendation (e.g. in the area of application) based on new scientific advice.

 The Committee has received some detailed information about seabird interactions in response to [07-07], although the recommendation has been in effect since mid-2008.
 Furthermore, the Committee did not yet finalize the seabird assessment, although it expects to do so in 2009 (including an overlap analysis between seabird at sea distribution and the longline fishing effort).
 Thus, the Committee expects to give advice on alternative areas of application after the completion of the seabird assessment and as results of experiments are reported.
 For that purpose, it is essential that CPCs follow the Recommendation [07-07] and provide detailed spatial and temporal information about their interactions with seabirds.
 The Committee also noted that some CPCs have notified that they have observer programs with some information about seabird mitigation measures.
-The Committee to provide advice to the Commission on how to best adjust Recommendation [07-07].
+The Committee recommends that those datasets be properly analyzed and presented to the SCRS to enable the Committee to provide advice to the Commission on how to best adjust Recommendation [07-07].